They say money can’t buy happiness. Apparently, “they” have not met pizza lovers yet.

 Thanks to the pizza stone, you end up with amazing pizzas with the perfectly crisp crust.
 It also saves your pizza from burning, which is a quite common occurrence when you usually reheat pizza without a pizza stone.
 Pizza stones in contrast to pizza pans, are a popular choice mainly due to fact that you’re guaranteed that authentic taste with them.
 Further, you can find one according to the size of your oven as they are available in many sizes in the market.

 Now that we have the basics covered, let us find out how you can cook a frozen pizza on a pizza stone.

 Cooking Frozen Pizza on Pizza Stone Step by Step Guide

 A pizza stone goes a long way in making your frozen pizzas taste delicious.
-As we mentioned earlier, it does not let the crust be soggy.
+As we mentioned earlier, it does not let the crust get soggy.
 The heat it absorbs makes for an evenly heated cooking surface that elevates the taste of whatever you are cooking on it.

 1. Temperature is Crucial

 While preparing frozen pizza on a pizza stone, you need to take care of certain things.
 The first of which is temperature.
 Putting something as cold as a frozen pizza on a hot stone can cause a thermal shock.
 And yes, it is as bad as it sounds.